Error-Building Decoding of Linear Block Codes: Introduction

 \section{Introduction}

 Let $\mathcal{C}$ be an $(N, K, d)$ binary linear block code of length $N$, dimension $K$, and minimum Hamming distance $d$.
 The most straightforward approach to performing maximum-likelihood (ML) soft-decision decoding over an additive white Gaussian noise (AWGN) channel is to compute the Euclidean distance between the received vector and all $2^K$ modulated codewords.
 A more efficient decoding procedure has been developed using trellis-based representations of $\mathcal{C}$ with $\min\{2^K, 2^{N-K}\}$ states\cite{wolf1978trellis}, and various reduced-state trellis constructions have also been proposed to further lower complexity\cite{muder1988trellis,forney1988trellis,kasami1993trellis}.
 An alternative approach is syndrome decoding\cite{snyders1989syndrome}, where the most likely error pattern $\bm{e}_{\text{ML}}$ is identified within the coset of $\mathcal{C}$ that contains the hard-decision vector $\bm{b}$, which is obtained by thresholding the received soft message.
 Decoding then flips the bits of $\bm{b}$ at the positions indicated by the support of $\bm{e}_{\text{ML}}$.
 Several works\cite{snyders1991rlsd_isit, snyders1991rlsd_tit, snyders2007hamming} have explored eliminating error patterns based on reliability ordering, thereby effectively reducing the search space while still achieving ML soft-decision decoding.
 However, these methods typically require auxiliary information about the code in the decoder beyond the parity-check matrix, such as the codeword space, a trellis diagram representation, or a list of candidate error patterns for each possible syndrome.
 Guessing random additive noise decoding (GRAND) offers a more universal decoding framework\cite{duffy2018grand_isit, duffy2019grand_tit}, and soft GRAND (SGRAND) fully utilizes real-valued channel outputs to achieve ML soft-decision decoding\cite{solomon2020sgrand}.
 Instead of explicitly enumerating possible error patterns, SGRAND guesses the noise pattern from $\mathbb{F}_2^N$ in descending order of noise likelihood.
 The decoding process stops when the first valid codeword is found.
 Specifically, a codeword is considered an output if subtracting the guessed noise pattern from $\bm{b}$ yields a vector in $\mathcal{C}$.
 This guessed noise pattern is precisely $\bm{e}_{\text{ML}}$.
-Nevertheless, SGRAND suffers from relatively low decoding efficiency in practice, and its implementation usually imposes a cap on the maximum number of guesses.
+However, SGRAND's guessing relies somewhat on serial processing, whereas the parallelizable variant ORBGRAND \cite{duffy2022orbgrand} incurs some ML performance loss.

 In this paper, we propose a novel ML soft-decision decoding framework, termed error-building decoding (EBD), which utilizes the parity-check matrix and does not rely on predetermined trellis diagrams or (reduced) error-pattern lists.
 The proposed EBD framework leverages a new concept of error-building blocks to reformulate the problem of finding $\bm{e}_{\text{ML}}$ as the task of identifying the globally optimal error-building block for a given syndrome.
 The most likely error pattern $\bm{e}_{\text{ML}}$ is associated with this globally optimal error-building block.
 Consequently, the bit-flip positions for the initial hard-decision vector $\bm{b}$ can be determined, ultimately yielding the ML decoded codeword.